How do I buy a domain name? Do I really need one? That’s a common question I hear amongst new online entrepreneurs…

-The important thing is to choose a relevant name that you’ll enjoy keeping for the long run.
+The important thing is to choose a relevant name that you’ll enjoy keeping in the long run.

 You’ll also notice the extensions behind the name.
-The .com, or .ca, or .org etc. There are many more options to choose, and those options will appear when you start researching.
+The .com, or .ca, or .org etc. There are many more options to choose from, and those options will appear when you start researching.

 Check out Name.com to see what’s available.